red-hat-storage/ocs-ci/docs/usecases/running_tests_on_cluster_not_deployed_by_ocsci.rst

 =========================================================

-Running ocs-ci test cases on clusters not deployed by ocs-ci itself is possible, but because ocs-ci was not designed with this use case in mind, it requires few additional steps as explained below.
+Running ocs-ci test cases on clusters not deployed by ocs-ci itself is possible, but because ocs-ci was not maintained with this use case in mind, it requires few additional steps as explained below.
 Without paying attention to these details, test run could fail or report invalid results (both false negative or false positive results are possible).